In conversation at EduTECH earlier this month, Harold Jarche evoked George E. P. Box’s quote that “all models are wrong, but some are useful”.

 This content is new knowledge.
 I recommend covering only one key concept (or a few at most) to reduce cognitive load.
 It’s worth remembering that education is not the provision of information; it is sense making.

 It’s important for this content to actually teach something.
 I see far too much curation that waxes lyrical “about” the subject, yet offers nothing practical to be applied on the job.
-We’re beyond the sales pitch at this stage; give ’em something they can use.
+They’re beyond the sales pitch at this stage; give ’em something they can use.

 This content demonstrates the “Tell me” content in action, so the employee can see what the right behaviour looks like, and through that make further sense of the concept.